DISABILITY DISCRIMINATION & CAPABILITY DISMISSAL

 - He received a contribution towards his legal fees.

-- He receive an agreed reference.
+- He received an agreed reference.

 My client now has the opportunity to find new employment and make a fresh start.
 I am so pleased for him.